fedallah-jr/ncs-simulator/README.md

     }
     ```

-With these fields the environment discourages bursts of transmissions in congested conditions: if an agent spams the channel (large `N_recent_tx`) while the measured throughput is low, the penalty grows rapidly; skipping a send (`action=0`) adds no communication cost.
-When `perfect_communication=true`, the penalty logic is bypassed entirely.
+When `perfect_communication=true`, the whole communication logic is bypassed directly resulting in instant package transmission.

 ### `termination`
 - `enabled`: End the episode early when any agent exceeds `state_error_max`.